 E2E and integration testing require completely different areas of the test environment.
 An integration test environment focuses on the interaction in a single codebase between different software modules or components.
 And E2E is a high-level testing approach that tests the overall functionality and behavior of the entire system.
 Therefore, the environment for E2E testing must be production equivalent.

 If we consider integration testing, then the moment of testing begins at the very early stages of development.
 Errors are detected earlier, not later, in the cycle.
 And end-to-end testing is done in a completely different way.
-This testing is usually done late in the development life cycle when the entire system is ready for comprehensive testing.
+This testing is usually done late in the development life cycle, when the entire system is ready for comprehensive testing.

 The goal of integration testing is to check how external systems work with internal modules, one by one.
 And E2E testing focuses on ensuring that the entire system functions correctly from the user’s point of view.
 The goal is to identify any problems that may arise as a result of the integration of various components.